kavishdoshi/Automation-of-FB-Details/README.md

 **How to use it?**

 1. Install the chrome driver in the link given below.
 Note: The web-driver which you download should match the version of the chrome you are using.
-Download link given below
 <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads">Download the Chrome WebDriver here</a>